 It all starts with the so-called null hypothesis.
 For example, you think it’s best to move the “Product Features” button up.
 At the same time, you could rely on data from the heat map, where users browse your store for a long time, searching for the product’s characteristics.

 Step 2.
-Select and Install the A/B Testing Tools
+Select and Install the A/B Testing Tools with Shopify Plus

 Running a test directly on your website is a technical process, and a simplified A/B test procedure is only available to Shopify Plus users.
 Other store owners need to implement third-party tools to conduct such tests.

-We told you about the most popular A/B testing applications above.
+We told you about the most popular A/B testing applications on Shopify above.
 However, we strongly encourage you to engage with professionals like us to develop a custom A/B testing app for your special store.

 Step 3.
 Create the Tests